European Trip - 2001

 In the fall of 2001, five travelers made a wonderful journey through

 Switzerland and France.
-The purpose of this trip report is to share our travel experiences with friends and relatives.
+The purpose of this trip report is to share our travel

-The travel team consisted of five members, Susan and Kenneth Liu, Vincent and
+The travel team consisted of five members; Susan and Kenneth Liu, Vincent and

 Mei-Ching Tzeng, and Mrs. Hu.
 Susan is Vincent's sister.
 Mrs. Hu is

 Mei's godmother.
-We embarked on a 3-week trip to Switzerland, Southern France (Provence and French Riviera), and Paris.
+We embarked on a 3-week trip to Switzerland, Southern

 An